GeoRouv/covid19-model/README.md

 ## Model Parameters

-The parameters used in the COVID-19 transmission model direntials equations are given in the following table.
+The parameters used in the COVID-19 transmission model differentials equations are given in the following table.

 |Model parameter name   |Meaning	           |Case/Reference	 |